 Learning digital photography seems like a tough task—especially when you’re met with all kinds of technical jargon that leaves you clueless and itching for a dictionary.
 Or worse, leaving you trying to explain what you just learned by using phrases like “that hole you look though” or “that one button you press to take the picture.”
-Understanding the common photography terms and lingo is a crucial first step towards improving your skill.
+Understanding the common photography terms, definitions, and lingo is a crucial first step towards improving your skill as a beginner photographer.

-And now, on to the 25 common photography terms all beginner photographers need to know:
+And now, on to the 25 common photography terms and definitions all beginner photographers need to know:

 This is the first common photography term you should learn.
 Simply put, aperture is the size of the opening in the lens.
 Think of the lens as a window—large windows let in more light, while small windows let in less light.
 A wide open aperture will let more light into the image for a brighter photo, while a smaller aperture lets in less light.
 Aperture is measured in f-stops; a small f-stop like f/1.8 is a wide opening, a large f-stop like f/22 is a very narrow one.
 Aperture is one of three camera settings that determine an image’s exposure, or how light or dark it is.
 Aperture also affects how much of the image is in focus—wide apertures result in that creamy, unfocused background while narrow apertures keep more of the image sharp.

 Still asking yourself, what is aperture?
 Read our complete Aperture Guide for everything you could want to know.